-- 1. Implement appropriate maintenance procedures for regular maintenance of the safety loop. - Ensure the proper function of the safety loop, while the device is maintained, repaired or replaced.
-If the safety loop does not work without the device, shut down the application.
-Do not restart the application without taking proper precautions.
-Secure the application against accidental restart. - 3.
+- 1. Implement appropriate maintenance procedures for regular maintenance of the safety loop. - 2.
+While the device is maintained, repaired or replaced, the safety function does not work.
+Take appropriate measures to protect personnel and equipment while the safety function is not available. - Secure the application against accidental restart. - 3.
 Do not repair a defective device.
 A defective device must only be repaired by the manufacturer. - 4.
-Replace a defective device only by a device of the same type.
+If there is a defect, always replace the device with an original device.